jperlas2019/AWS-Setup-Automation-with-Ansible/README.md

 # AWS Setup Automation with Ansible

-The objective of this project is to get a full Infrastructure as Code setup that allows to create and manage AWS components, and setup a python application using only Ansible playbooks
+The objective of this project is to get a full Infrastructure as Code setup that allows to create and manage AWS components, and setup a python application using only Ansible playbooks.</br>
 This project sets up the following:

 AWS VPC </br>